 But, what reason would they have to want to harm their own God?

-She glanced over at Susebron, who was looking intently through his book of stories.
+She glanced over at Susebron, who was flipping intently through his book of stories.
 She smiled at the look of concentration on his face as he deciphered the text.

 Well, she thought, considering what he knows of sex, I’d say that we don’t have to worry much about having a child in the near future.